k9securityio/cedarpy-example-hello-photos/README.md

 Do you know what your authz rules _actually_ do?
 Can you prove it?

 # Policy-based authorization systems and Cedar Policy
 Smart people have thought about the relationships between principals, actions, and resources and authorization for a long time.
+The Automated Reasoning group at AWS is full of people like that and they created Cedar Policy.

 [Cedar Policy](https://www.cedarpolicy.com) is a fast, scalable access control system: